botman/docs/driver-facebook-messenger.md

 > {callout-info} [ngrok](https://ngrok.com/) is a great tool to create such a public HTTPS URL for your local application.
 If you use Laravel Valet, you can create it with "valet share" as well.

 To connect BotMan with Facebook Messenger, you first need to follow the [official quick start guide](https://developers.facebook.com/docs/messenger-platform/guides/quick-start) to create your Facebook Messenger application and retrieve an access token as well as an app secret.
-Place both of them in your BotMan configuration.
-If you use BotMan Studio, you can find the configuration file located under `config/botman/facebook.php`.
+Switch both of them with the dummy values in your BotMan `.env` file.

-If you dont use BotMan Studio, add these line to $config array that you pass when you create the object from BotManFactory.
+If you don't use BotMan Studio, add these lines to the $config array that you pass when you create the object from BotManFactory.
 ```php
 'facebook' => [
   	'token' => 'YOUR-FACEBOOK-PAGE-TOKEN-HERE',